 "Boundaries of History": Timothy Blauvelt on clientelism and nationality in an early Soviet Fiefdom

-Within the framework of the seminar "Borders of History" Timothy Blauvelt, Professor of the School of Arts and Sciences of Ilya State University (Georgia) presented a report on "Clientelism and nationality in the early Soviet periphery", which was devoted to aspects of the intersection of patronage policy and national policy in Soviet Abkhazia in the 1920s and 1930s on the example of Nestor Lakoba.
+Within the framework of the seminar "Boundaries of History" Timothy Blauvelt, Professor of the School of Arts and Sciences of Ilya State University (Georgia), gave a talk on "Clientelism and nationality in the early Soviet periphery," devoted to aspects of the intersection of patronage policy and national policy in Soviet Abkhazia in the 1920s and 1930s on the example of Nestor Lakoba.

 International interdisciplinary conference "Empire, territorial states and local communities in ethnic and national dimension"

 We are pleased to inform you that in February 3-4, 2022 Institute of History of Saint Petersburg State University together with the Department of History of the National Research University Higher School of Economics, Saint Petersburg, will be holding an international interdisciplinary conference "Empire, territorial states and local communities in ethnic and national dimension."

 "Boundaries of History": Yoshiro Ikeda (University of Tokyo) on Russian liberals' quest for a constitutional monarchy in the early 20th century

 Yoshiro Ikeda gave a talk on “Why Jellinek?
 Why Germany?
 Russian liberals' quest for a constitutional monarchy in the early 20th century" at the Boundaries of history seminar series.